Skip to main content

 Year in Review

-There are three main branches of the Office of the CIO that oversee the university's centralized IT efforts and initiatives.
+The Office of the CIO is comprised of two branches that oversee the university's centralized IT efforts and initiatives.

 University Information & Technology